kman4/AirbnbPredictions/README.md

 **Results**

 * The model predicted that there will be a slight upward trend starting from 2022.
 * The centrally located like Manhattan and Brooklyn will have one of the higher rates because it is close to the transit system, main attractions, and the business centers.
-However, the host should not just price their based on this.
-* Hosts should compare their neighbouring listings based on size instead of just taking the whole average because a hotel room vs a private room can have a huge price range.  * * Also offering different prices during holidays, summer, and long weekends can help the host make the most out of their Airbnb income.
+* Hosts should compare their neighbouring listings based on size instead of just taking the whole average because a hotel room vs a private room can have a huge price range.
+* Also offering different prices during holidays, summer, and long weekends can help the host make the most out of their Airbnb income.
 * Having more bathrooms and bedrooms will incrase the price.
 * Offering more amenities like a washer, heat and A/c provides only have a little impact to pricing.
 * Even though the probability is low, but events like the pandemic & 911 will have a major impact on the whole economy and the demand to travel will decrease.